matrix8967/text-mainframe-computer-mirror/_posts/2020-07-23-This-Machine.md

 layout: post
 title:  "This Machine"
 description: This LAN is your LAN...
-tags: hardware
+tags: desktop hardware
 ---

 ![RedWheelbarrow](../../../assets/images/RWB/RWB01.jpg)

 # This Machine Kills Fascists.

-[This Machine](https://en.wikipedia.org/wiki/This_machine_kills_fascists) represents a return to form.
+[This Machine](https://en.wikipedia.org/wiki/This_machine_kills_fascists) is a return to my "Confidence is Quiet" roots.

-It's a purpose built design that zeroes in on CPU and GPU performance.
+It's a machine that's not trying _so hard_ to show it's sophistication.

 As always, this build enjoys a new set efficiencies over any of my previous systems:

 * 100% Linux.
-No more dual-booting into an adware ridden shithole for games.
+No more dual-booting into an adware shithole for games.
 * No SATA allowed - ride or die for NVMe m.2.
 * No Moving Parts (Except Fans.)
 * All Fans are now PWM / Thermal Scaled on a Fan Curve.
-* A Fully Modular PSU.
 * Re-Enforced PCIE Slots so I don't have to improv fixes for [gpu-sagging.](../../../assets/images/RWB/gpusag.jpeg)

 I'll post about the software later, but here's a [snack.](../../../assets/images/RWB/shellbie.png)